Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

             * Discount Code Section

                 * Card for each discount code with:
-                    * Input box containg code name
+                    * Input box containing code name
                     * Input box to amend code value
                     * Update and cancel buttons